 What is a 401(k)?

-A 401(k) is an employer-sponsored retirement plan where you make contributions through salary deferrals (aka money automatically taken out of your paycheck).
+A 401(k) is an employer-sponsored retirement savings plan that allows you to make contributions through salary deferrals (aka money automatically deducted from your paycheck).

 Similarities between IRAs and 401(k)s